pronovic/vplan/README.md

 infrastructure, and your plan will be operational.

 The plan is implemented underneath by SmartThings rules, and is not dependent on the vplan daemon.
-So, even if you stop the daemon or shut it off, the plan will continue to execute.
+So, even if you stop the daemon or shut down your Linux system, the plan will continue to execute.
 However, there won't be any daily variations in the trigger times, because the daemon is not around to make those changes.

 See other plan commands using `vplan plan --help`.
 In particular, you may want to use the `test` command to confirm that your various device groups are